hamilton-lima/smallflatworld/README.md

 - increase size
 - rotate
 - add camera control
+- snap to the center of the selected surface, decide if the snap is on the side, top or bottom based on position

 multiplayer
 - wait for the full state of the realm after joining and update current realm